JHWelch/MMM-Notion-Calendar/README.md

 # MMM-Notion-Calednar

-This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).
+This is a module for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror/).

+This module provides an internal iCal feed of a Notion database that can be used in the [MagicMirror Calendar module](https://docs.magicmirror.builders/modules/calendar.html).

 TODO: Add screenshot